coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ adb forward tcp:7777 jdwp:12167
 ```

-We're now ready to attach <code>jdb</code>.
-Attaching the debugger will however cause the app to resume immediately, which is something we don't want.
-Rather, we'd like to keep it suspended so we can do some exploration and set breakpoints first.
-To prevent the process from resuming, we send a <code>suspend</code> command which will be executed immediately.
+We're now ready to attach JDB.
+Attaching the debugger however causes the app to resume, which is something we don't want.
+Rather, we'd like to keep it suspended so we can do some exploration first.
+To prevent the process from resuming, we pipe the <code>suspend</code> command into jdb:

 ```bash
 $ { echo "suspend"; cat; } | jdb -attach localhost:7777